kasettakorn/nino-kuni-automate-login/README.md

 ## ⚠ Warning <a name = "working"></a>

 - Password file isn't encrypted for this version.
 Keep your secret file.
-(Encrypt version coming soon !)<br/>
+(Encrypt version coming soon!)<br/>
-- The resolution screen may be affected for the bot that it is clicked misplaced.
+- The resolution screen may be affected for the bot that it clicks misplaced.

 ## 🎈 Usage <a name = "usage"></a>